openqasm/openqasm/source/language/directives.rst

 -------

 Pragma directives start with ``pragma`` and continue to the end of line.
-The ``#pragma`` syntax is also accepted for reverse compatibility.
+The text after ``pragma`` is a single string, and parsing is left to the specific implementation.
+The ``#pragma`` syntax is deprecated, but is accepted for compatibility.
 Pragmas should be processed as soon as they are encountered; if a pragma is not supported by a compiler pass it should be ignored and preserved intact for future passes.
 Ideally, pragmas should be considered global and immutable; avoiding stateful interactions is recommended to prevent unexpected behaviors between source files.

 Pragmas are useful for extending OpenQASM functionality that is not described in this specification, such as adding noise operations.